fabric8io/fabric8/docs/getStarted/gofabric8.md

 ### Changing memory or cpus

+_Note_ due to current limitations of mini* you cannot change the default settings once a VM has beed created.
+Instead you will first need to delete the VM using `minishift delete` or `minikube delete`.

 You can configure the number of cpus or memory for the VM via arguments.
 To see all the possible arguments type:

 ```sh